sverros/MMCP/README.md

 Execute with: mpiexec -n xx python test.py path imt distance_measure N where xx is the number of cores.

+For example, to run with 4 cores, where ../my_path/input/ is the path to the input folder, 'pgv' is the intensity measure, 'rjb' is used and 1,000 realizations need to be computed, run with

+mpiexec -n 4 python test.py '../my_path/input/' 'pga' 'rjb' 1000

 Outputs:

 The outputs are stored in hdf5 files in the data_files folder.
 If a single grid.xml is used, then the ShakeMap with added variability will be written to file (SVSM_*.hdf5), otherwise the random fields will be written to file (Epsilon_*.hdf5).
 The * is used to denote the rank of the core that wrote the output.